All the 2022/23 Champions League scores, fixtures, results

 Article body

-The 2022/23 UEFA Champions League group stage started on 6 September and runs to 2 November.
-The knockout stages kick off on 14 February and conclude with the final in Istanbul on 10 June 2023.
+The 2022/23 UEFA Champions League season kicked off with the start of the group stage on 6 September and concludes with the final in Istanbul on 10 June 2023.

 Here's a full rundown of this season's fixtures and results.